 Pot-bellied pig on the loose at Texas gas station

-Police in Corpus Christi, Texas released a surveillance video of a pot-bellied pig wandering around a Stripes convenience store and gas station around 3 a.m.
-David Collet captured footage of a tornado while working in the Starlight Studios warehouse near the NASA Michoud Assembly Facility in New Orleans, La.
-Safety note: In the event of a tornado , get to shelter like a basement, storm cellar or the lowest building level.
+Police in Corpus Christi, Texas, released a surveillance video of a pot-bellied pig wandering around a Stripes convenience store and gas station around 3 a.m.
+A tornado damaged NASA's Michoud Assembly Facility in New Orleans on Tuesday.
+This video shows the storm in the morning, and at this time, only minor injuries had been reported and NASA employees and other tenants had being accounted for.

 Add your comments below